lesaii/documentation/SN0W/docs/road_to_avatars.md

 &nbsp;

-If your avatar is meant to be submitted for ROSE ＜＞＜ , then go over to the [＜＞＜ community discord server](https://discord.gg/Z34mSSM) and submit your avatar at the ROSE FISH contributions channel!
+If your avatar is meant to be submitted for **ROSE ＜＞＜** , then go over to [**The ＜＞＜ community Discord Server**](https://discord.gg/Z34mSSM) and submit your avatar at the ROSE FISH contributions channel!

 ![CONTRIBUTIONS](https://i.postimg.cc/T3n0V3Kr/contributions.png)